martindbp/merkl/README.md

    calls (and cached by default), it is not mandatory to write the output to file.
 5. Breakpoints and debugging works as usual since the pipeline and nodes run in a single Python script.

-Besides this core functionality, Merkl provides some simple commands for tracking files and pushing/pulling them from remote storage.
+Besides this core functionality, MerkL provides some simple commands for tracking files and pushing/pulling them from remote storage.

 ## Commands

 ### `merkl init`
-Creates a Merkl repository in the current directory.
+Creates a MerkL repository in the current directory.
 This creates the hidden `.merkl` folder which contains the local cache and the `config` file.
 The `.merkl` directory is also added to the .gitignore if the file exists.

 ### `merkl track <file>`
-Merkl provides this command to move large files such as ML data sets or models to a cache folder outside of git, and track the file using its content hash instead.
+MerkL provides this command to move large files such as ML data sets or models to a cache folder outside of git, and track the file using its content hash instead.
 The steps that the command executes are:

 1. Hash the file
 2. Create a new file `<file>.merkl` containing the file hash and timestamp